-1. Points are assigned to each of five factors assessed individually according to the table set out below.
+Points are assigned to each of five factors assessed individually 1. according to the table set out below.
 The assessment will normally be based on photographs of the worker but there may also be a visual examination of the worker in exceptional cases.
 The Board will give reasons for the points assigned to each factor.

 POINTS/FACTORS 0-24 POINTS 25-49 POINTS 50-74 POINTS 75-99 POINTS Surface area of part of body Less than 25% 25%-49% 50%-74% 75% or more (see guideline 3) Texture and thickening.
 Mild alteration of texture.
 Moderate thickening.
 Major thickening.
-Severe keloid scarring hardening.
-Slight wrinkly, furrows or marks.
-Moderate Major hardening.
-Severe hardening.
+Severe keloid scarring Slight wrinkly, Moderate Major hardening.
+Severe hardening. furrows or marks. hardening.
 Mild dryness or scaling.
-Prone to pimples. • Major dryness or scaling.
-Frequent Frequent pimples. ulceration.
-Significant Prone to ulceration. irregularity of scar.
+Prone to pimples.
+Moderate dryness or scaling.
+Major dryness or scaling.
+Frequent ulceration.
+Significant irregularity of scar.
+Frequent pimples.
+Prone to ulceration.
 Colour Mild alteration of colour.
 Moderate alteration of colour.
 Major alteration of colour.
 Severe alteration of colour.
 Visibility Less than 25% visible with work clothing.
 25 to 49% visible with work clothing.
 50 to 74% visible with work clothing.
 75% visible or greater with work clothing.
 Loss of bodily form Mild depression or elevation.
 Moderate depression or elevation.
 Major depression or elevation.
 Severe depression or elevation.
 Moderate to major atrophy.
 Moderate to major irregularity of body.
 Severe muscle or tissue loss.

-2. An average is taken of the points assigned by dividing the total points by five.
+April 1, 2018 Volume II 2.
+An average is taken of the points assigned by dividing the total points by five.
 The result is rounded up to the nearest whole number.
 The disfigurement is then placed in one of four classes as follows: